mbuesch/letmein/CONFIGURATION.md

 This option defaults to `control-timeout=5.0` seconds, if it is absent from the configuration.

+### `control-error-policy`

+The `control-error-policy` error policy specifies how to communicate control protocol errors to the client.

+If the policy is set to `always`, then error messages will always be transmitted to the connected client.

+If the policy is set to `basic-auth`, then error messages are suppressed unless the connected client has passed basic authentication.

+If the policy is set to `full-auth`, then error messages are suppressed unless the connected client has passed full authentication.

+Setting the policy to `basic-auth` or `full-auth` means that unauthenticated clients don't get error responses.
+This helps to not reveal what service is running on the control port to malicious scanner clients.
+This enables a more stealth operation of the server.

+The disadvantage of setting this to anything but `always` is that legitimate clients might not always receive a proper error message and end up in a network timeout instead.

+Possible values: always, basic-auth, full-auth

+The recommended value is: basic-auth

+This option defaults to `control-error-policy=always`, if it is absent from the configuration.

 ### `seccomp`

 The `seccomp` option turns [Seccomp](https://en.wikipedia.org/wiki/Seccomp) security hardening on or off.